kamilsadik/localdapp/README.md

 # Svalbard

-Svalbard is a turnkey set of scripts with which to interact with major DeFi protocols using nothing more than:
-1. your local machine and
-2. access to an Ethereum node.
+Svalbard is a turnkey set of scripts with which to interact with major DeFi protocols using nothing more than your local machine and access to an Ethereum node (whether via Alchemy/Infura, or locally).

 The purpose of this repo is to enable users to manage their outstanding DeFi positions in the event of a coordinated DDoS attack on DeFi front-ends.

 # Roadmap

 The first iteration of this project will feature thoroughly documented scripts for users comfortable with CLIs.

-A subsequent iteration will add a simple UI, such that non-technical users can manage their DeFi exposure from a desktop application.
-Users can either use an Alchemy/Infura endpoint, or, better yet, point these scripts to a local node.
+A subsequent iteration will add a simple UI, such that non-technical users can manage their DeFi exposure using a desktop application.

 # Motivation